REGULATIONS GUIDE

 Section 711 covers temporary electrical installations at exhibitions, shows, and similar events.
 The hazards include rapid assembly and dismantling by non-specialists, the use of temporary wiring, high public footfall, and the mix of fixed and portable equipment.

-An inspection and test must be carried out after assembly and before the event opens to the public.
+• An inspection and test must be carried out on site in accordance with Chapter 64 after each assembly on site (Reg 711.6).
 The results must be recorded and available on site.

 Exhibition installations are dismantled after each event, so durability is less of a concern than safety during assembly and the event itself.
 Electricians involved in exhibition work need to be comfortable with rapid installation and testing to tight deadlines.